-IT Study Hub exists to give CompTIA A+, Network+, and Security+ candidates free, high-quality study material that actually explains the concepts — not just lists of definitions to memorise.
+IT Study Hub exists to give CompTIA A+, Network+, and Security+ candidates free, high-quality study material that actually explains the concepts — not just lists of definitions to memorize.
 Every article is written to help you understand what something is, why it works the way it does, and how it appears on the exam.

 Who Runs This Site

-I run a home lab with Windows Server 2022 and Windows 11 Enterprise on virtual machines running on Mac hardware.
+My home lab spans three machines.
+A Dell OptiPlex Micro runs Windows 11 24/7 as an always-on RDP target.
+Two MacBooks run VMware Fusion VMs: one with Windows 11 and Ubuntu Server 24.04 LTS side-by-side, the other running Windows Server 2022 with AD DS, DNS, IIS, File and Storage Services, and Print Services roles installed.
 The content here isn't purely theoretical — when I write about Active Directory, Group Policy, DNS, DHCP, or Remote Desktop Services, I've configured those things, broken them, and fixed them.
 I've spent time in the Windows Server event viewer at midnight wondering why a service account stopped authenticating.
 That hands-on context shapes how I explain concepts and which details I flag as the ones that actually trip candidates up on the exam.
+See my actual setup with photos →

 This site is both a resource for other candidates on the same path and a portfolio project that demonstrates what I've built and learned.
 I have a genuine stake in the accuracy of the content here — if something is wrong or unclear, it reflects on me directly.